-CSU (B1, B3), UC, IGETC (5A, 5C), MC (A)
+CSU (B1, B3), UC, IGETC (5A, 5C), 4.0 Units / 3.0 hours LEC; 3.0 hours LAB

 This course will give students a non-calculus-based introduction to classical physics.
 Topics include vectors, kinematics and dynamics, Newton's Laws, work and energy, momentum, conservation principles, static equilibrium, vibrations and waves, fluids, sound, and thermodynamics.
 This course assumes knowledge of basic algebra and trigonometry and is recommended for students majoring in the life sciences and similar programs.
 (C-ID PHYS 105) Prerequisite: MTH 121 with a minimum grade of C